aunnuhcodes/aunnuhcodes/README.md

+- ###Hello!
+I'm Anna
+-
+-
 - 👋 Hi, I’m @annaalouise
 - 👀 I’m interested in machine learning, AI, video games, programming, data analysis and illustration
-- 🌱 I’m currently learning MongoDB and React!
+- 🌱 I’m currently working on advanced SQL and some small projects!
 - 💞️ I’m looking to collaborate on anything!
 I'm open to any ideas.
 - 📫 How to reach me -> @aunnuhcodes on twitter